Updated: Mar 1

 Toast: Short Speech Writing Guide

-“Can you just say a few words?
-It just needs to be a short speech.”
+“Can you just say a few words?”

 That invitation can strike fear among people who are asked to give a toast at a wedding, to present an award, to congratulate someone on a promotion, to remember a colleague retiring after 25 years.